The energy heavy Wax Ink Portfolio was down 0.4% for the week.

-I have started to include the Crude Spread (Brent Crude less WTI Crude) as well as the Gulf Coast Crack Spread (two barrels of gasoline + one barrel of heating oil – three barrels of crude oil) / 3) in my weekly performance reports and just wanted folks to realize what it is that I am talking about.
+Two numbers often watched by oil traders are Crude Spread (Brent Crude less WTI Crude) as well as the Gulf Coast Crack Spread (two barrels of gasoline + one barrel of heating oil – three barrels of crude oil) / 3).
+These numbers are now apart of The Wax Report.

 Treasury and Bond Yields